 Paul J. Berks has over 15 years of experience as an appellate and trial litigator, regulator, and policy maker in both the private and public sectors.

 Paul formerly was an associate at Kirkpatrick & Lockhart Nicholson Graham (now K&L Gates), Complex Litigation Counsel for the State of Illinois, and Deputy General Counsel at the Illinois Department of Revenue.
 He has briefed and argued dozens of appeals, involving a wide variety of constitutional and statutory issues before the U.S. Courts of Appeals, the Illinois Supreme Court, and numerous state appellate courts.
 He has litigated constitutional questions involving the commerce clause, the supremacy clause, and separation of powers, among others, and has handled statutory claims arising from utility ratemaking, state and local tax disputes, environmental enforcement actions, and qui tam claims.
 Paul is also an experienced regulatory lawyer.
 He has written, enforced, and defended administrative rules, and has successfully challenged agency actions in both state and federal appellate courts.

 Paul graduated from Northwestern University, B.A., in 1991, and Stanford Law School, J.D., with distinction, in 2000.
-After law school, Paul clerked for the Honorable Joseph T. Sneed of the Ninth Circuit Court of Appeals, 2000-2001, and for the Honorable Claudia Wilken, U.S. District Court, Northern District of California, 2001-2002.
+After law school, Paul clerked for the Honorable Joseph T. Sneed, U.S. Court of Appeals for the Ninth Circuit, 2000-2001, and for the Honorable Claudia Wilken, U.S. District Court for the Northern District of California, 2001-2002.

 - Stanford Law School, J.D., with Honors, 2000

 - University of California, San Diego, M.A., 1993